frodbej/tfm_madobis/README.md

 The code and a sample of per_image and per_object data due to the large size of the files are available in the folder "image_data_analysis".
 Complete raw data can be accessed upon request to the authors.

 The code and data corresponding to the analysis of the classifier results are available in the folder "classifier_results_analysis".
+In this folder is also provided the file with the Random Forest algorithm used to classify the phenotype of cells with long projections.

 ## Description of the project